JoAnn Heffernan Heisen

 JoAnn Heffernan Heisen was elected to the Robert Wood Johnson Foundation Board of Trustees in January 2011.

-Heffernan Heisen is a member of the board of directors of the Vanguard Group, Inc., and its more than 160 mutual funds.
-She is also a member of the boards of the Skytop Lodge Corporation, Center for Work-Life Policy, and Buck Hill Skytop Music Festival.
-She is a member of the advisory boards of the Economic Club of New York and Rutgers’ Institute for Women’s Leadership.
+Heffernan Heisen is a member of the board of directors of the Vanguard Group, Inc., and its more than 230 mutual funds.
+She is also a member of the boards of the Skytop Lodge Corporation and Buck Hill Skytop Music Festival.
+She is a member of the advisory board of the Rutgers University Institute for Women’s Leadership.
 She is past president of the Financial Women’s Association of New York, an honoree of the Princeton YWCA’s 1995 Tribute to Women in Industry, and the recipient of the 1996 Johnson & Johnson Affirmative Action/Equal Opportunity Award.
 In 2005, Heffernan Heisen received the first Jill Ker Conway Women in Business Leadership Award, presented by Smith College.
 In l994, she received Syracuse University's Distinguished Alumni Award and, in 1998, Marymount Manhattan College’s Women in Urban Leadership Award.

 Heffernan Heisen graduated from Syracuse University with a BA in economics.